The-Smart-Home-Project/.github/profile/README.md

 *Every appliance* in the house can be controlled via voice / remotely / automation.

-We also want to solution to be
+We also want the solution to be
 - Extremely customizable
 - Affordable
 - Easy to install